The Beaches of Cheyenne

 "The Beaches of Cheyenne" is a song co-written and recorded by American country music singer Garth Brooks.
-It was released in December 1995 as the third single from his album Fresh Horses.
+It was released in December 1995 as the third single from his sixth studio album Fresh Horses.
 The song became Brooks's 15th Billboard Number One hit in March 1996.
 The song was written by Brooks, Dan Roberts and Bryan Kennedy.

 Background and writing

 On the 1995 TV special, The Garth Brooks Story, Garth explains that the song's meaning did not end up the way he planned: "[It was] supposed to be real funny.
 Kind of like cowboys on the beach, kind of, swingin' kind of thing.
 Then it went to a guy on the beach that would come home from a suit and tie job.
 He never had any cowboy talents, but he always wanted to be one.
 So he just comes home, slips off his shoes and goes out and walks on the beach and dreams of Wyoming and stuff.
 Then out of just a fluke, one time passing through, it came with...every night she walks the beaches of Cheyenne.
 We looked at each other and said, "This ain't gonna be funny, boys."
-Cheyenne, Wyoming is home to Cheyenne Frontier Days, one of the most notable rodeo events that takes place every summer.
+Cheyenne, Wyoming, is home to Cheyenne Frontier Days, one of the most notable rodeo events that takes place every summer.

 Content

 "The Beaches of Cheyenne" is a mid-tempo set in the key of G major.
 Brooks's vocals range from C4 (middle C) to E5.

 The lyrics describe a woman who "just went crazy" after her husband decides to participate in a rodeo against her wishes in Cheyenne, Wyoming, and is killed in the bull riding event after he "drew a bull no man could ride".
 The grieving woman, distraught that her last words to her husband were "I don't give a damn if you never come back from Cheyenne", ran out into the ocean.
-Although her body was never found (it is implied she may even still be alive), the narrator explains that "If you go down by the water / You'll see her footprints in the sand / 'Cause every night she walks the beaches of Cheyenne."
+Although her body was never found (it's suggested she may even still be alive), the narrator explains that "If you go down by the water / You'll see her footprints in the sand / 'Cause every night she walks the beaches of Cheyenne."